kbknudsen/PyEIS/README.md

 PyEIS is available on PyPI and can be install using the following command

 > - pip install PyEIS

+### Dependencies
+The following dependencies needs to be installed
+- Numpy > 1.13.3
+- Scipy > 1.0.1
+- Pandas > 0.22.0
+- mpmath > 1.1.0
+- lmfit > 0.9.7
+- matplotlib > 2.2.2
+- seaborn > 0.8.1

+## Version updates
+- V. 1.0.4:
+A number of minor bugs and a additional add-on has been made avaliable.
+    a) PyEIS is now compatable with Solartron's '*.z' data format
+    a) Import of experimental data is again possible
+    b) masking data could lead to nan values in the dateframe that made legends 'nan' strings and gave errors during fitting of linear KK analysis
+    c) Label settings for Nyquist and Bode plot have been simplified
+    d) Label settings from the relative residuals between fit and experimental data have been simplified
+    e) Auto-scaling of the plot described in c) have been optimized

 ## License
 All files in this repository including code, readme, logos, and figures are released under the Apache 2.0 License.
 Learn more at the [Open Source Initiative](https://opensource.org/licenses/Apache-2.0).